 What 'AI integration' actually means — and what it doesn't

-Vendors use 'AI integration' to mean three completely different things.
-A clear breakdown of what each one delivers, what each one costs, and which one you actually need.
+Vendors use 'AI integration' to mean three different things.
+What each one delivers, what each one costs, and which one you actually need.

 The term “AI integration” has been stretched so thin that it now means almost nothing without context.
 We’ve watched small business owners commit five-figure budgets to “AI integrations” that turned out to be a Zapier zap and a ChatGPT prompt.
 We’ve also seen owners pass on real AI work because they thought it meant rebuilding their tech stack.